Tinnitus is a noise such as a ringing or buzzing that you can hear, but the noise does not come from outside your ear.

 - Psychological factors may have a role to play.
 For example, mild tinnitus that is not bothersome may become more bothersome if you become depressed, anxious or stressed.

-Further tests such as a brain scan are done in some cases.
-For example, this may be advised if you have one-sided tinnitus and an underlying brain disorder is suspected.
+Further tests such as a brain scan are done in a few cases, although this is not necessary for most people with tinnitus.
+For example, a brain scan may be advised if you have one-sided tinnitus and an underlying brain disorder is suspected.
+In some cases, a blood test may be done.
+This might be to test to check that you don't have a problem with your thyroid gland, anaemia or diabetes if any of these are suspected.

 In a small number of cases there is an underlying cause which may be corrected.
-For example, if a side-effect of a medicine that you are taking is causing tinnitus, then a change of medication may cure the problem.
+For example, if a side-effect of a medicine that you are taking is causing tinnitus then a change of medication may cure the problem.
+If earwax or an ear infection is the cause then again, once this is cleared, the tinnitus settles.

-Antidepressant medicines called selective serotonin reuptake inhibitors (SSRIs) have helped some people, particularly if the tinnitus causes depression.
+Antidepressant medicines called selective serotonin reuptake inhibitors (SSRIs) have helped people in whom the tinnitus causes anxiety and/or depression.

 In most cases there is no easy cure.
 Some people are helped by understanding the problem and knowing that they do not have a serious underlying condition.
 With time, the tinnitus may become less of a problem as you adjust to it.
 In addition, the following often help.